Twin Mirror: Plot

-Development
+Development and Release

 Partnering with publisher Bandai Namco Entertainment Europe, Dontnod Entertainment began developing Twin Mirror in 2016 with a separate team of senior developers.
 About forty people were working on it as of September 2018.
 Lead writer Matthew Ritter was influenced by adventure games like Beneath a Steel Sky and Space Quest.

+Twin Mirror was announced in June 2018 during E3 2018, and was scheduled to release for PlayStation 4, Windows, and Xbox One the following year.
+In August at Gamescom, it was revealed to be an episodic title releasing in 2019, with Lost on Arrival as the first of three episodes.

 Contrary to previous titles, Dontnod desired to have Twin Mirror be void of any supernatural elements.
 According to art director Pierre-Etienne Travers, the game's primary concept is duality.
 The decision to set it in a fictional American town, based on southern West Virginia, was to broaden its appeal.

-In June 2019, Dontnod announced to self-publish the game, with Bandai Namco Entertainment acting as the distributor for the console versions.
-As well as Shibuya Productions becoming a co-producer of the game.
+In June 2019, Dontnod announced they would self-publish the game, with Bandai Namco Entertainment acting as the distributor for the console versions.
+Shibuya Productions would also handle production duties for the game.
 Bandai Namco decided to cancel the Japanese console versions of Twin Mirror shortly after Dontnod acquired the IP rights from Bandai.

 The game was originally designed as an episodic game when it was first revealed.
 Following the delay, the game was reworked and the episodic format was abandoned so it can be played without any interruptions.

-Release

-Twin Mirror was announced with a debut trailer in June 2018 during E3 2018, set to be released for Microsoft Windows, PlayStation 4, and Xbox One the following year.
-In August at Gamescom, it was revealed that it would be an episodic title, with Lost on Arrival as the first of three.
-The game was delayed to 2020 in June 2019.
-The Microsoft Windows version was exclusive to the Epic Games Store for one year, on which it was released on 1 December 2020.
+At the PC Gaming Show 2020 in June, a teaser trailer was shown.
+In September 2020, it was announced that it would release on 1 December 2020.
+The PC version was exclusive to the Epic Games Store for one year.

 Reception

-Twin Mirror received "mixed or average" reviews, according to Metacritic.
+Twin Mirror received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Some reviewers criticised the game's gameplay mechanics and felt that the protagonist lacked personality.
 They noted it was too short.
 GameReactor praised the visuals.